robertmaxwilliams/max-website/blog/2019-2-8-Code-Katas.md

 the same size as the data part, if it's fairly balanced, so let's say the final answer is 2,000,000 32 bit data cells (either pointers or ints).

+#### Try 4

+I thought I would run out of ideas, but it turns out that this language has pretty much every feature except good gui stuff, good concurrency, and erlang-style message passing.
+I'm not sure whether I should do something with the conditioning system (a generalization of error, aka reap and sow) or gotos.
+I'll do gotos, I think next I'll make something using conditioning system.

+I'm going to be more careful this time about off-by-one-errors.
+I'm going to run through this on paper to make sure what I'm doing makes sense and there aren't any edge cases.

+I realize I set the upper bound to (1- length) last time, I think using a non-inclusive upper bound would be better.

+So the gotos are actaully pretty nice.
+To crank it up a notch, I forbade using `if` to do anything but going to a tag.

+On the first run, I only found the middle element, meaning I **reversed the greater-than and less-than AGAIN**.
+I'll never be able to get that right on the first try.

+Now I'm missing every third, I should check the termination condition.

+Hey!
+That fixed it.
+Huh, this algorithm is pretty elegant.
+That was really easy.
+I think the hardest kind was structured-non-recursive.
+Recursive and goto are both pretty easy and it's easy to fudge out the off-by-one errors.

+Or maybe I'm not giving iteration a fair shot.
+That was also the only one where I decided to use (1- length) as the ending index, which created that weird special case and a lot of frustration.

+Anyway, this is pretty nice.
+Gotos aren't evil... everyone loves them!

+    (defun binary-search-4 (el arr)
+      (let (start len end middle middle-el)
+        (tagbody
+           (setf start 0)
+           (setf len (length arr))
+           (setf end len)
+         tag-start
+           ;; no more remaining values, return -1
+           (if (= 0 (- end start)) (go tag-failure))
+           (setf middle (average start end))
+           (setf middle-el (aref arr middle))
+           (if (= middle-el el) (go tag-found-el))
+           (if (< middle-el el) (go tag-bottom-half))
+           (if (> middle-el el) (go tag-top-half))
+         (error "trap reached")

+         tag-found-el
+           (go tag-end)
+         tag-bottom-half
+           (setf start (1+ middle))
+           (go tag-start)
+         tag-top-half
+           (setf end middle)
+           (go tag-start)
+         tag-failure
+           (setf middle -1)
+           (go tag-end)
+         tag-end)
+        middle))

 ## Kata04: Data Munging